-European School of Ballet (ESB), founded and directed by Jean-Yves Esquerre and led by Artistic Director Olivier Wecxsteen is a center of advanced training and professional development in ballet and its classical offshoots in contemporary repertoire.
-ESB aims to perpetuate the legacy of academic European ballet expanded with contemporary styles.
+European School of Ballet (ESB), founded and directed by Jean-Yves Esquerre and led by Artistic Director Olivier Wecxsteen is an American/European center of advanced training and professional development in ballet and its classical offshoots in contemporary repertoire.
+ESB aims to perpetuate the legacy of academic European ballet expanded with international contemporary styles.
 It welcomes world-renowned ballet masters to stage works and help in the mission of preservation of iconic choreographies.

 Words from founder: “The reality underlying the experience of a learning center like ESB, is a process of empowerment, the taking of responsibility for one’s artistic life and, in extenso, for one’s current existence.
 Training in actions of co-creating, through a medium like dance, millions of repetitions of conscious gestures and movements, is a path of mindfulness leading to a clear expression of self, a connection to one’s sacredness and to an ultimate spiritual freedom.